-The Ontario Benthos Biomonitoring Network requires the establishment of reference sites which are relatively unimpaired from human activities in order to characterize the water course following the method preferred by the Ontario Ministry of the Environment.
+The Ontario Benthos Biomonitoring Network requires the establishment of reference sites which are relatively unimpaired from human activities in order to characterize the water course following the method preferred by the Ontario Ministry of the Environment Ministry of the Environment, Conservation and Parks.
 Reference sites have not yet been established and therefore an alternative method of characterization called the Hilsenhoff Biotic Index was employed.
 A provincial grading system has not been established to provide a basis of comparison.